 Here we report experimental results from the injection of acidic fluids (some of them equilibrated with gypsum) into limestone core samples of 25.4 mm diameter and around 25 mm length.
 We studied two different limestone samples: one composed of 73% of calcite and 27% of quartz, and the second one of 100% of dolomite.
 Experiments were realized at room temperature.
 Before and after each acidic rock attack, we measure the sample porosity, the diffusion coefficient and the pore size distribution.

-We also image the 3D pore network by X-ray microtomography to evaluate the same parameters.
+We also imaged the 3D pore network by X-ray microtomography to evaluate the same parameters.
 During percolation experiments, the permeability changes are recorded and chemical samples taken to evaluate calcite dissolution and gypsum precipitation.
 Several dissolution/precipitation-characterization cycles are performed on each sample in order to study the evolution and relation of the different parameters.

-These experiments show different dissolution regimes depending of the fluid acidity and of the limestone sample.
+These experiments show different dissolution regimes depending of the fluid acidity and of the limestone samples in particular the initial local heterogeneity, and pore size distribution.